wxllow/twillow/README.md

 # Twillow

-A modular SMS bot using the Twilio API, written in Python (with modules written in Python or Lua).
+A ***work in progress*** modular SMS bot using the Twilio API, written in Python (with modules written in Python or Lua).
 The name is a combination of Twilio and the creator's name, Willow.

 ## Features